josephwnv/nim-deploy/cloud-service-providers/azure/aks/RDMA/README.md

 ## RDMA test - Roce (Ethernet)

 This test requirent device name on each work node are consistent which is not te case in Standard_ND96asr_v4.
+This test requirent device in ethernet mode not ib mode.
 Make sure your nodegroop meet this requirement before moving forward.

 ```
 cp config/examples/global_ops_user.macvlan_rdma_shared_device global_ops_user.cfg